-• The Library Design Fund is a capital project fund used to account for activity associated with the design of a proposed new library.
+• The Boxford Common Fields Fund is a capital project fund used to account for activity associated with the construction of two multi use fields.

 The Other Post-Employment Benefits Trust fund is used to account for the accumulation of resources to fund future health insurance benefits for qualified retirees.